 M-3 Medical students are offered clerkships in Medicine, Family Medicine, Surgery, Obstetrics and Gynecology, Pediatrics, Psychiatry and Neurology.
 M-4 Students are offered electives that encompass all specialties and subspecialties including a rural surgery rotation.

 Residency programs include: Anesthesiology, Oral & Maxillofacial Surgery, Family Medicine, Pathology, Medicine, Radiology, General Dentistry, Surgery, Transitional Year, Obstetrics/Gynecology, and Urology.

 Fellowships programs are offered in: Dentistry - Dental Operating Room and Forensic Dentistry; Family Medicine - Emergency Medicine and Sports Medicine; Medicine- Cardiology and Pulmonology; Oral & Maxillofacial Surgery - Cleft and Craniofacial Surgery and Oral/Head and Neck Oncologic Surgery; Surgery - Bariatrics and Robotics, Surgical Critical Care and Vascular Surgery.

-Eight academic departments participate in the Comparative and Experimental Medicine Graduate Program along with the College of Veterinary Medicine and the Department of Microbiology offering both master's and doctoral degrees.
+Nine academic departments participate in the Comparative and Experimental Medicine Graduate Program along with the College of Veterinary Medicine and the Department of Microbiology offering both master's and doctoral degrees.